 As with many castles, hauntings go hand in hand.
-Tutbury is certainly no different in that aspect, it’s believed to be haunted by Mary Queen of Scots, an apparition in a full suit of armour, a white lady, a little boy, and small girl.
+Tutbury is no different in that aspect.
+It’s believed to be haunted by Mary Queen of Scots, an apparition in a full suit of armour, a white lady, a little boy, and a small girl.

 The Man in Armour

 The ghostly figure of a man in a full suit of armour has been seen on many occasions.
 He has been seen outside of John of Gaunt’s Gateway and on one occasion was heard shouting “Get thee hence!”.
-He was last seen around 4 years ago during the day by one of the visitors, who reported hearing him say “get over the fence!”.
-Although re-enactments are commonplace at Tutbury, it was pointed out to the visitor that none were scheduled for that day, so nobody would have been dressed like that.
+He was last seen around four years ago during the day by one of the visitors, who reported hearing him say, “get over the fence!”.
+Although re-enactments are commonplace at Tutbury, the visitor pointed out that none were scheduled for that day, so nobody would have been dressed like that.
 Could this have been the mysterious man in armour?

 Mary Queen of Scots

 The most famous of all the ghosts most certainly is Mary.
 She despised Tutbury as it was often the prison she suffered worst of all.
 In 2004 she was seen by 40 men, standing at the top of the South Tower peering down at them.
 She was dressed in a full white Elizabethan gown.
-When they saw her the men laughed as they though a member of staff had put on the dress as joke.
-However, it was pointed out that nobody on staff has a white gown, so it would have been impossible for the figure they had seen to be a member of staff.
-The men were profoundly disturbed by this experience, and what makes this a very important report is the fact there were so many that saw her.
+When they saw her, the men laughed as they thought a staff member had put on the dress as a joke.
+However, it was pointed out that nobody on staff has a white gown, so it would have been impossible for the figure they had seen to be a staff member.
+The men were profoundly disturbed by this experience, and what makes this a significant report is the fact that so many saw her.

-In 1984, a serving marine witnessed her, walking at an unusually fast pace across the grass.
+In 1984, a serving marine witnessed her, walking at a breakneck pace across the grass.

 The White Lady

-A white human shaped mist is often seen around the North Tower, on the grassy bank.
+On the grassy bank, a white human-shaped mist is often seen around the North Tower.
 Pictures of her are taken regularly.

 Ellie (Little Girl)

-It’s believed Ellie is a child of 7 years, however, has the appearance of a 5 year old.
+It’s believed Ellie is a child of 7 years.
+However, she has the appearance of a 5-year-old.
 She has often been felt and experienced in the King’s Bedroom.
 People have reported her pulling fingers, holding hands, removing rings, and causing an electric pulse in the arm.

 The Little Boy

 Film & TV crews often report batteries suddenly draining in their cameras and equipment.
 Blue lights have been witnessed sparking and moving around some of the rooms.
-People have often seen lights circling around people, particularly, Leslie Smith (the Curator), when she is playing Mary Queen of Scots in the Great Hall.
-Orbs have also been pictured by thousands.
+People have often seen lights circling people, mainly Leslie Smith (the Curator), when playing Mary Queen of Scots in the Great Hall.
+Thousands have also pictured orbs.